processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 Whenever you need to connect a new type of electrode (let's say you switch from breadboard wires to wires with alligator clips), you need to restart the sketch so that the baseline value is updated.
 {{% /message %}}

-Now that you understand the basics of how the MPR121 sensor works, let's use it to make sound via the sound library!
+Now that you understand the basics of how the MPR121 sensor and MPR121 class works, let's use it to make sound via the sound library!

-## 3. Synthesizing sound using the sound library
+## 3. Synthesizing sound using the Sound library

-The [sound library](https://github.com/kevinstadler/processing-sound) comes with many great examples, specifically on how to synthesize sound using oscillators.
+The [Sound library](https://github.com/kevinstadler/processing-sound) comes with many great examples, specifically on how to synthesize sound using oscillators.
 Let's take one of these examples and make it work with MPR121 touch sensor.

 For now, we will be working with the `SawWave` oscillator and you can check out the example of using it in "Contributed Libraries -> Sound -> Oscillators -> SawWave.pde" sketch.
 That example sketch synthesizes a continuous sound that you can affect by moving the mouse on the screen.
 The main part of that sketch is the initialization of the oscillator, calling `.play()` on it and specifying the frequency of the oscillation: